-- any new interventions that were not previously planned but which the awardee is adding in order to enhance the activity; elimination or revision of interventions resulting from lessons learned or other reasons.
-Note that significant changes, adding, or eliminating interventions must be discussed in advance of the PREP submission with the AOR and the FFP/M/R. For modified interventions, discuss with the AOR how these will be captured. - interventions that were planned for but not started in the prior PREP time period but that will be carried out in the upcoming PREP time period; - interventions that were planned for and started in the prior PREP time period but are behind schedule and will be completed in the upcoming PREP year; - interventions that were planned for future PREP time periods but that will be accelerated and started in the upcoming PREP year; and - in reference to construction, any new geographical areas or new types of interventions that were not approved in the original award.
+- Any new interventions that were not previously planned but which the awardee is adding in order to enhance the activity; elimination or revision of interventions resulting from lessons learned or other reasons.
+Note that significant changes, adding, or eliminating interventions must be discussed in advance of the PREP submission with the AOR and the BHA/M/R. For modified interventions, discuss with the AOR how these will be captured. - Interventions that were planned for but not started in the prior PREP time period but that will be carried out in the upcoming PREP time period; - Interventions that were planned for and started in the prior PREP time period but are behind schedule and will be completed in the upcoming PREP year; - Interventions that were planned for future PREP time periods but that will be accelerated and started in the upcoming PREP year; and - In reference to construction, any new geographical areas or new types of interventions that were not approved in the original award.

-USAID will reimburse allowable costs for only the construction listed in section D of the mandatory standard provision entitled "Limiting Construction Activities," not to exceed the amount specified in the construction line item of the award budget.
+USAID will reimburse allowable costs for only the construction listed in paragraph D of the Mandatory Standard Provision entitled "Limiting Construction Activities", not to exceed the amount specified in the construction line item of the award budget.
 The recipient must receive prior written approval from the AO to transfer funds allotted for construction to other cost categories, or vice versa.
 Construction-related changes that will affect the budget should also be detailed in the budget narrative.

-h.
+f.
 Sustainability and Exit Strategies

 This section should discuss the sustainability, exit, and graduation strategies of the program for the upcoming year.
 It should explain what has been updated or achieved in regards to these strategies.
 For example, building capacity of the host government for handover of interventions; participants working with the private sector to start micro businesses; or functioning water use committees around improved water sources.
-Awardees are expected to incorporate graduation and exit strategies into the design of their activity each year.
-FFP requires all awardees to incorporate interventions to promote sustainability.
-This includes interventions to improve service providers' sustained access to resources and capacities, service providers'